 - YouTube HDR: The phone supports HDR content on YouTube.

 Despite the fact that Samsung recycled its design from last year, the Galaxy Note 9 is a major upgrade from its predecessor.
 It isn't much of stretch to say that besides the design, everything has been upgraded from last year's Galaxy Note 8, which was already a great phone, especially for watching movies.
-And thanks to its massive battery upgrade and new larger display, it pushed its way to the top on our list.
+This year, it got an improved display, a bigger battery, and better speakers, allowing it to easily get the number two rank on our list.

-With the Galaxy Note 9, it all starts with its display.
-It has a 6.4" 2960 x 1440 screen which uses Samsung's Super AMOLED technology.
-It is well known that Samsung reserves the very best displays for its products and the Note 9 is no exception.
+With the Galaxy Note 9, it all starts with the display.
+It has a 6.4-inch 2960 x 1440 screen which uses Samsung's Super AMOLED technology.
+It is well known that Samsung reserves the very best displays for its own products and the Galaxy Note 9 is no exception.
 According to DisplayMate, the Note 9 received a record "Very High Absolute Color Accuracy" that is "visually indistinguishable from perfect".
-DisplayMate also notes that Samsung managed to increase the brightness by 27% from last year's Galaxy Note 8 and improve contracts by 32%.
+DisplayMate also notes that Samsung managed to increase the brightness by 27% from last year's Galaxy Note 8 and improve contrast by 32%.
 The Note 9 matched or set many of the Display Performance Records as measured by DisplayMate, earning the website's highest grade of A+.

 As with its predecessor, the Note 9 supports HDR on the major video streaming services, including Netflix, Prime Video, and YouTube.
-While Netflix and Prime Video are limited to 1080p streaming, YouTube can take full advantage of Note 9's 1440p resolution, allowing video to display up to 60 fps with HDR at this resolution.
-This is one of the reason's the Note 9 is one of only two phones on our list certified as a YouTube Signature Device.
+While Netflix and Prime Video are limited to 1080p streaming, YouTube can take full advantage of Note 9's 1440p resolution, allowing videos to display up to 60 fps with HDR at this resolution.

 Thanks to the Galaxy Note 9's 18:5.9 aspect ratio, most videos utilize the entire screen.
 For YouTube, you will deal with black bars for many videos unless the content creators shoot it in a 2:1 aspect ratio.
 However, for most movies, you will hardly see black bars.
 For some older movies, the Galaxy Note 9 will display the video zoomed a bit horizontally and vertically, with a bit of cropping.
 However, you can always zoom out to see the movie in its original aspect ratio.